Streaming your jam on Twitch

 How to get the best out of your streaming technology and make your jam known to the world.

-For 2020 we will be using Twitch as our main streaming platform.
+Since 2020 we have been using Twitch as our main streaming platform.

 There are two elements to this - managing your own jam stream, and broadcasting on the GGJ central stream.

-Also we encourage all sites to show the central GGJ stream on a screen or projected on the wall - so your jammers can seen snapshots from sites all around the world!
+Also, we encourage all sites to show the central GGJ stream on a screen or projected on the wall - so your jammers can see snapshots from sites all around the world!

 Setting up a stream for your jam site

 The central GGJ stream will be featuring sites all around the world throughout the event!
 Each site who is accepted will get between 30-60 minutes to showcase what they are doing.
-We encourage all sites to apply, and ask for active participation, so maybe interview jammers, showcasing project, a tour round your building - something that will be fun and engaging for our viewers.
+We encourage all sites to apply, and ask for active participation, so maybe interview jammers, do some showcasing of the projects, give a tour around your venue - something that will be fun and engaging for our viewers.
 Applications to be part of the central stream open early December.
-Applications to be part of the 2020 central stream are now closed.

 Technical requirements

-To get your site broadcasting you will need:
+To set your site's livestream you will need:

 • A computer or phone to stream from, preferably one not being used for any other tasks